Data Upload

 - Convert to sap flux density (Jv) - all sensors

-- Integrate across sapwood area → tree-level water use
+- Integrate across sapwood area → tree-level water use (Step 9)

 Conversion Settings